shuhaib-s/Gostream/README.md

-# StreamBridge - Multi-Streaming Platform
+# GoStream - Multi-Streaming Platform

 Stream to multiple platforms (YouTube, Twitch, Facebook) simultaneously from a single source.